Tele-Communications Inc.: History

-First Merger
+Growth through acquisitions

 In May 1991 United Artists announced a merger deal with their largest shareholder TCI (now Liberty Media) to form the largest cable operator in the US, a deal valued at $142.5m for the 50% not already owned by TCI.
 TCI and US West announced a joint venture, and in 1992 the joint venture company became Telewest Communications.
-By June the deal was approved.
+By June, the deal was approved.
 A week later on June 8 the deal was finalized with TCI acquiring the remaining 46% of United Artists, to allow full control.